xz76/R21/README.md

 ## Description

 This repository contains R functions for nonparametric analysis of (continuous-time) multi-state processes with cluster-correlated observations.
 These functions currently support nonparametric estimation of population-averaged transition probabilities, calculation of 95% pointwise confidence intervals and simultaneous confidence bands, and two-sample Kolmogorov-Smirnov-type tests.
 The functions do not impose assumptions regarding the within-cluster dependence and can be used for both Markov and non-Markov processes.
-Right censoring, left truncation, and informative cluster size are allowed.
+Right censoring, left truncation, and association between cluster size and the multi-state process (informative cluster size) are allowed.

 ## Main Functions